aurooj/VLM_SS/README.md

 For selective sampling in [ALBEF](https://github.com/salesforce/ALBEF) and [MedCLIP](https://github.com/RyanWangZf/MedCLIP), we use the environments required to setup their code repos respectively.

 ### Usage
-Mini-batch selective sampling requires the mammography image-report pairs to have the `group` information. `group` information can be extracted from radiology reports using the [script]() provided in this code repo.
+Mini-batch selective sampling requires the mammography image-report pairs to have the `group` information. `group` information can be extracted from radiology reports using the [notebook]() provided in this code repo.

 Assuming that your data is in the format as provided in `sample_data.json`, you can enable the selective sampling by creating a `SelectiveSampling` object in your custom Pytorch Dataset class as follows:
 1. Import selective sampling in your custom dataset code: